Security, Architecture, Compliance

 • Resource quotas prevent noisy neighbor problems

-• Pod security policies enforce container security standards
+• Pod security standards enforce container security requirements

 • Service mesh authorization (Istio, Linkerd) controls service-to-service authentication